Scenario Planning

 The 2015 parallel is the right scaffold but it isn’t a copy-paste.
 Two things are materially different, and they should reshape how teams budget the bridge.

 Second, far more testing and validation work.
 This is the part most enterprises systematically underestimate.
 An LLM can confabulate plausibly, an agent can take actions, output reaches end-users directly, and the damage potential of an undetected failure is qualitatively higher than “our regression test set drifted.”
-The work that was once 10–15% of MLOps spend — evaluation, monitoring, output review — becomes first-class infrastructure.
-Eval pipelines, red-teaming, calibration of human review, behavior change-management when a model upgrades: these are not afterthoughts.
-They are the deployment work itself.
+The work that was once 10–15% of MLOps spend (evaluation, monitoring, output review) becomes first-class infrastructure.
+Eval pipelines, red-teaming, calibration of human review, behavior change-management when a model upgrades: this is the deployment work itself.
 Teams that staff the bridge with the MLOps shape will discover the bridge is built wrong.

 The benchmark-to-deployment gap, quantified